 - Check local regulations and obtain necessary permissions to fly your drone in certain areas.

-- Avoid harsh midday sunlight which can create overexposed images.
+- Avoid harsh midday sunlight, which can create overexposed images.

 Mastering Basic Flight Techniques